isomerpages/mlaw-corp/news/speeches/_posts/2009-10-26-Speech-by-Minister-for-Law-K-Shanmugam-at-the-Opening-Cocktail-Reception-of-the-Seasonal-Meeting-of-NYSBA-International-Section.md

 ---
-layout: post
-title: Speech by Minister for Law K Shanmugam at the Opening Cocktail Reception of the Seasonal Meeting of NYSBA International Section
+title: 'Speech by Minister for Law K Shanmugam at the Opening Cocktail Reception of the Seasonal Meeting of NYSBA International Section'
 permalink: /news/speeches/speech-by-minister-for-law-k-shanmugam-at-the-opening-cocktail-reception-of-the-seasonal-meeting-of
 breadcrumb: Speeches
-collection_name: news

 ---

 26 Oct 2009 Posted in [Speeches](/news/speeches)
 <br>